thekashifmalik/rincr/README.md

 kbackup ~/mydata myserver:~/backups
 ```

-Every time this command is run, the last backup (if any) is rotated and changes are synced.
-If you also want to clean up
+When this command is run the last backup (if any) is rotated and new changes are synced.
+Hard links and SSH is used
+where possible.

-older backups, pass the `--prune` option:
+If you also want to clean up older backups, pass the `--prune` option:
 ```
 kbackup --prune ~/mydata myserver:~/backups
 ```